MeetMyRoute/T3A2-FullStackApp-PartA/README.md

 **Acceptance Criteria**:
 - Users should be able to enter dates, travel destinations, and key activities for every trip using the app.
-- Users should be able to view their itinerary in either a detailed list or a simplified format.
-- Users should be able to update their itinerary details anytime, including adding or removing destinations.
+- It should be possible to update itinerary details at any time, including adding or removing destinations.

 ```md
 As Josh,